 Entries were submitted online via video presentation and a written proposal.
 NRG will select the best three proposals—first place receives $10,000, second place $5,000, and third place $3,000.
 In addition, there is a People's Choice Award which is open to the public for voting.
 The team with the most votes will receive $3,000.
 You can vote for both Mines teams by visiting economist.com/cleanenergy and selecting Mines under “Participants.”

 About Mineral and Energy Economics at Mines

 Founded in 1969, this world-renowned program in the Division of Economics Business leads to MS and PhD degrees in Mineral and Energy Economics.
 This program attracts students from all over the world, and Mines MEE alumni are known globally for their career achievements and qualifications.
 Students gain the skills necessary for understanding the complex interactions of markets and policy that influence the energy, mineral and environmental industries.
 The program focuses on applied quantitative tools and models that form a foundation for sound business and public policy.
-Learn more about Mines’ Mineral and Energy Economics MS and PhD programs.
+Learn more about Mines’ Mineral and Energy Economics program.

 Kelly Beard, Communication Specialist, Division of Economics and Business, Colorado School of Mines | 303-273-3452 | email@example.com

 Agata Bogucka, Communications Manager, College of Earth Resource Sciences and Engineering | 303-384-2657 | firstname.lastname@example.org